litexlang/litex-official-documents/Tutorial/Introduction.md

 [Litex](https://litexlang.com) (beta-version, not ready for production use) is a simple open-source formal language, making mathematical thinking more approachable for *everyone*.
 It expresses mathematics as code, ensuring rigorous correctness while staying close to natural language. ([Star the repo!](https://github.com/litexlang/golitex)) With just one to two hours of learning the fundamentals, you can write 10-20 lines of code that solve interesting mathematical problems with verified correctness.

 How does Litex work?
-It achieves its simplicity by imitating the way people reason and the way how math works.
-Mathematics builds on simple foundations: a few axioms and inference rules create infinitely rich worlds. *Litex found a set of axioms and inference rules that are expressive enough to express most math concepts quite well, while being intuitive enough that most people can learn them quickly.* Its close-to-natural syntax means users often forget they're using a formal language, lowering the barrier of formal reasoning by 10x compared with traditional formal languages.
+It achieves its simplicity by imitating how people reason and how mathematics works.
+Mathematics builds on simple foundations: a few axioms and inference rules create infinitely rich worlds. *Litex uses a set of axioms and inference rules that are sufficiently expressive to capture most mathematical concepts, while being intuitive enough that most people can learn them quickly.
+Litex adopts the LCF prover architecture, with a far larger kernel than other formal languages.* Its close-to-natural syntax means users often forget they're using a formal language, lowering the barrier of formal reasoning by 10x compared with traditional formal languages.
 Read [Tutorial](https://litexlang.com/doc/Tutorial/Introduction) for more details.

 ## Why Litex?